Financial Aid for MPA Students

 UPDATE: for 2013-14, federal financial student loan aid is still available.
 To be eligible, complete the Free Application for Federal Student Aid (FAFSA) as soon as possible.
 Follow the instructions listed under "The Financial Aid Process for Graduate Students" on the Graduate Student Financial Aid page of the college's Office of Financial Aid website.
 Evergreen's school code is 008155.

-Your completed FAFSA must be received by the Financial Aid Office no later than March 1, 2013.
-However, considering potential delays related to corrections you may be required to make, as well as federal processing time, we strongly recommended that you submit your FAFSA well in advance of March 1st, to maximize your chances of having a fully processed, complete FAFSA by the March 1st deadline.
+Your completed FAFSA must be received by the Financial Aid Office from the federal processor no later than March 1, 2014.
+However, considering potential delays related to corrections you may be required to make, as well as federal processing time, we strongly recommended that you submit your FAFSA by February 15, 2014, to maximize your chances of having a fully processed, complete FAFSA by the March 1st deadline.
 Follow the instructions listed under "The Financial Aid Process for Graduate Students" on the Graduate Student Financial Aid page of the college's Office of Financial Aid website.

-If you are applying for an AmeriCorps award, please email your additional application materials to MPA Office Assistant Jan Hays at firstname.lastname@example.org or deliver them to her in Lab 1 room 3019.
+AmeriCorps award applicants: please email your additional application materials to MPA Office Assistant Jan Hays at email@example.com or deliver them to her in Lab 1 room 3019.

 NEW!
 Master of Public Administration Merit Awards: All MPA students in good standing are automatically considered for an MPA Merit Award, or an MPA-Tribal Governance Merit Award.
 The awards seek to recognize outstanding students and applicants regardless of financial need, therefore, a FAFSA is not required.
 One to three awards will be distributed to applicants in both cohorts who submit an exceptional application for admission, or current students who demonstrate consistent excellence in the MPA program.